hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

     # Accessing Edge attributes:
-    G.edges(data= True) #list of all edges with attributes G.edges(data= ‘relation’) #list of all edges with attribute ‘relation’ G.edge['A']['B']['weight'] # weight of edge (A,B)
+    G.edges(data= True) #list of all edges with attributes G.edges(data= 'relation') #list of all edges with attribute 'relation' G.edge['A']['B']['weight'] # weight of edge (A,B)
     ```